The association in short...

 The German Short Film Association – with members including film festivals, film and art schools, short film distributors and sales companies, as well as film industry institutions – is the representational and lobbying body for German short film.
 Its ambition is to improve the public awareness of German short film both nationally and internationally.
 In this regard, the association functions as a service centre for makers and producers of shorts, as well as for various short film institutions, and as a contact source on German short film for political bodies, the film industry, cinemas and festivals.

-The second vital element of the federal association’s work concerns the promotion of German short films both nationally and internationally.
-Its range of marketing activities includes the annual publication of the German Short Films catalogue, which provides a representative selection of 100 recent German short films.
-In addition to the catalogue, various preview DVD editions support the association’s presence at international film festivals and the markets in Clermont-Ferrand, Berlin, Cannes and Annecy, as well as at national film fairs and conferences.
-A further service consists of an internet catalogue with over 500 short films for viewing online, intended for curators, festival programmers and media educators.
+The second important component of the association's work is the marketing of German short films at home and abroad.
+One element of the diverse promotion and marketing activities is the annual short film catalogue German Short Films with a current selection of 100 German short films.
+Additionally, various preview DVDs support the appearances of AG Kurzfilm at the international film festivals and markets in Clermont-Ferrand, Berlin, Cannes and Annecy as well as at national cinema fairs.
+As an additional service, an online catalogue offers over 700 short films for festivals, curators and media educators to view.

-The bilingual (German-English) online short film magazine shortfilm.de provides in-depth and inspirational articles on all aspects of short film and its players.
-These are supplemented with portraits and short informative pieces about the German and the international short film scene, in addition to a comprehensive service section with important dates, deadlines and
+The bilingual online magazine shortfilm.de provides in-depth and inspiring articles about all aspects of short film and its players, supplemented with portraits and short news items from the German and international short film scene, as well as a comprehensive service section with important dates, deadlines and contacts.